DavisNoah02/PortFolio_V1/README.md

-# Noah Davis - Personal Portfolio
+# Noah Davi - Personal Portfolio

 A modern, responsive personal portfolio website built with React and Vite, showcasing my skills, projects, and professional experience as a web developer.